 Every year, Michigan Tech students are welcomed back to campus with this week-long tradition that will get everyone back into the swing of the academic year.

-This program is designed to complement the first-year Orientation experience, and provide opportunities for returning students to see all that is new and improved on campus.
-The week is jam packed with social activities, food, entertainment, and much, much more!
+provide opportunities for returning students to see all that is new and improved on

 Sponsored by: Student Activities

 and faculty can celebrate Keweenaw Day (K-Day), a celebration of the beautiful Keweenaw Peninsula, which is home to Michigan Tech.

-Sponsored by: Interfraternity Council and Student Activities
+Sponsored by: Fraternity and Sorority Life and Student Activities

 The Parade of Nations and Multicultural Festival, held in September, celebrates diversity with a colorful parade of flag-bearing students,

 Sponsored by: International Programs & Services (IPS)

 Few homecoming festivities on any campus can rival Michigan Tech’s for zaniness and all-around fun!
 In addition

 and tour the area to view the vibrant fall colors.
 It is a weekend filled with fond memories of Michigan Tech and is also a great opportunity to introduce your family to the

-Sponsored by: COMPASS (Center for Orientation, Mentoring, Parents and Academic Student Success
+Sponsored by: Wahtera Center for Student Success